MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives-and-resiliency-types.md

 ms.technology: storage-spaces
 ms.topic: article
 author: cosmosdarwin
-ms.date: 12/5/2016
+ms.date: 12/7/2016
 ---

 # Choosing drives and resiliency types in Storage Spaces Direct to meet performance and capacity requirements
 >Applies To: Windows Server 2016

-This topic provides guidance on how to choose drives and resiliency types (mirroring versus parity) in [Storage Spaces Direct](storage-spaces-direct-overview.md) to meet your workload's performance, capacity, and cost requirements.
+This topic provides guidance on how to choose drives and resiliency types (such as mirroring) in [Storage Spaces Direct](storage-spaces-direct-overview.md) to meet your workload's performance and capacity requirements.
+For an in-depth conceptual explanation of the cache and its benefits, check out [Understand the cache in Storage Spaces Direct](understand-the-cache.md).

 Storage Spaces Direct currently works with three types of storage devices: